 - Once completed, applications can be returned to Alamance DSS by:

-- Secured drop box located at the main entrance of Social Services
+- Secured drop box located at the main entrance of Social Services (checked throughout the workday.)

 - Mail to 319 N. Graham Hopedale Road Suite C Burlington, NC 27217

 - Additional information can be returned with your application such as income verification (last 4 paystubs if paid weekly, last 2 paystubs if paid biweekly) and energy bill information.